avelka/blog/src/posts/MacOS_front-end_dev_setup/MacOS_dev_setup.md

 brew install nvm
 ```

-> FYI: automatic switch won't work out of the box with `fish shell`
+> FYI: automatic switch won't work out of the box with `fish shell`.
+You can check this repo [jorgebucaran/nvm.fish](https://github.com/jorgebucaran/nvm.fish) for a fix.

 ### Docker Desktop